cinemassacre-archive/cinemassacre-archive.github.io/_avgn/avgn-episode-094.md

   - Back To The Future
   - Back To The Future Part II & III
   - Back To The Future III
-  - Super Back To The Future II (Famicom)
+  - Super Back To The Future II (Super Famicom)
 title-cards:
   - episode-94.jpg
   - episode-94b.jpg